 With businesses transforming their IT infrastructures to cloud environments, there has been a need for tools to gain more control over their networks.
 This challenge was partly tackled by Software Defined Networking (SDN), enabling the physical separation of data and control planes to simplify network management and provisioning.
 However, the SDN’s potential has been limited by the inflexibility of the switching hardware.
-This has encouraged the networking community to replace traditional fixed-function switches with programmable devices, where packet forwarding planes can be defined using the P4 programming language.
+This has encouraged the networking community to replace traditional fixed-function switches with programmable devices, where packet forwarding planes can be defined using the P4 language.

 What is P4